ericelliott/tinyapp/README.md

 ### Events

 Modules should know as little as possible about each other.
-To that end, modules should communicate through an app level event bus, supplied by the tinyapp sandbox.
-You can use `app.on()` to subscribe to events, `app.off` to unsubscribe, and `app.trigger()` to publish.
+To that end, modules should communicate through events.
+There is an app level event bus supplied by the tinyapp sandbox.
+You can use `app.on()` to subscribe to events, `app.off()` to unsubscribe, and `app.trigger()` to publish.

     app.on('a.*', function (data) {
         console.log(data);